gaverhae/blog/blog/content/md/posts/2021-08-01-cwafi-7-register-machine.md

 - `RegBin op to arg1 arg2` reads the values in registers `arg1` and `arg2`,
   applies the function `op` to them, and then writes the result in register `to`.
+- `RegPlaceholder` is a placeholder used during compilation.
+I has no semantics and should never appear in any code emitted by the compiler.

 As for the stack machine language, by default every instruction also increments the instruction pointer by one, unless it sets it to a specific value.